collegeman/fuerte/README.md

 and your insurance company want you to use, because they're complicated, like `Tr0ub4dor&3`.

-In a pinch, it can even blend the two heuristics to create something like `correct!HORSE3battery%staple`
+In a pinch, it can even blend the two heuristics to create something like `correct!HORSE3battery%staple`, which, while difficult to memorize, is at least equally difficult for a computer to guess.

 The library is available for JavaScript and PHP projects, and if you're using PHP, it installs easily into Laravel and WordPress